parallelcodefoundry/ParEval-Repo/data/SimpleMOC-kernel/naive-gemini-cuda-to-omp/output-4/repo/README.txt

 Architectural Support
 ==============================================================================

-SimpleMOC-kernel is now an OpenMP offload code and supports architectures with OpenMP 5.0+ offloading capabilities (e.g., Intel Xeon Phi, AMD CPUs with compatible accelerators).
+SimpleMOC-kernel is now a C code that supports OpenMP offloading to accelerators.

 ==============================================================================
 Quick Start Guide